-- b.
-Provide decision makers with up-to-date power outage information and expected restoration times. - c.
-Provide support as needed to other utilities if able. - d.
-Restore electrical power to residences and business. - e.
+- a.
+Provide decision makers with up-to-date power outage information and expected restoration times. - b.
+Provide support as needed to other utilities if able. - c.
+Restore electrical power to residences and business. - d.
 Repair and restore any downed power lines and/or transformers.